 Table 1 shows the applicability conditions for choosing among the strategies.
 In general, only a subset of the factors are relevant for any given strategy.
 Also, there is some overlap in the set of applicable strategies.
-Our initial algorithm chooses deterministically, preferring first to find the topic, and then avoid if the agent has control, or attacking, negotiating, or advocating depending on utility and potential, if not.
-Once commitments have been established they follow the success or failure strategy for that topic.
+Our initial algorithm chooses deterministically, preferring first to find the topic, and then decide (based on the utility, potential utility, and control) whether to avoid, attack, negotiate, or advocate.
+Once commitments have been established the agents follow the success or failure strategy for that topic.